(1) The Jack Ma Foundation (“Disclosing Party”) is the host and provider of the Africa Business Heroes (“ABH”).

-188.8.131.52 all information relating to the Purpose and/or ABH including financial statements, budgets and projections, products, computer programs, specifications, manuals, software, analyses, strategies, marketing plans, business plans, and other confidential information, whether provided orally, in writing, or by any other media, or otherwise via the Platform that was or will be:
+22.214.171.124 all information relating to ABH including financial statements, budgets and projections, products, computer programs, specifications, manuals, software, analyses, strategies, marketing plans, business plans, information protected by intellectual property rights, and other confidential information, whether provided orally, in writing, or by any other media, or will be:

 1.2.2 “Participant” means the individual(s) who has been selected by the Disclosing Party to take part in and/or to otherwise contribute and participate in ABH;

 1.2.3 “Platform” means https://africabusinessheroes.org and includes the unique portal solely available to ABH judges.

 1.2.4 “Purpose” means the review and evaluation of the applications received from individuals competing in the ABH by the Receiving Party.

 1.2.5 “Release Date” means the first broadcast of the ABH show on satellite or digital terrestrial television services.

 1.2.6 “Representative(s)” means in relation to the Disclosing Party: